ezrillex/nestjs-challenge/README.md

       * this is the image coming from that link!  ![image](https://res.cloudinary.com/dw4crytk2/image/upload/v1735659896/gyglautfx1wzikiwnq31.webp)
 6. As a Client I can:
     * ✅ See products
+      * Same as list with pagination.
+Clients get is_published = false products filtered from this query.
     * ✅ See the product details
     * ✅ Buy products
     * ✅ Add products to cart